Enterprise Deployment Architecture¶

 target protect --plan plan.yaml

 The plan file is the only thing that crosses the air gap.
-It contains no secret values -- only metadata about which workloads need which vault paths.
+It contains no secret values -- only metadata about which workloads need which OpenBao paths.
 It is safe to store in version control or compliance systems.

 Multi-Cluster Topology¶